 Finally, we believe Digital Health R&D has the potential to reimagine healthcare, which would see us being able to improve the overall patient journey, from earlier diagnosis, during treatment and post treatment.

-We know that the diseases we aim to treat, hope to prevent and, in the future, even cure – cancer, respiratory, immunology, cardiovascular, renal and metabolic diseases – are complex and due to a myriad of factors, healthcare deliver isn’t optimal for the patient.
+We know that the diseases we aim to treat, hope to prevent and, in the future, even cure – cancer, respiratory, immunology, cardiovascular, renal and metabolic diseases – are complex and due to a myriad of factors, healthcare delivery isn’t optimal for the patient.
 An example would be that many cancers are still detected very late, when patient survival rates are lower than what they would have been if detected earlier.
 To solve this requires comprehensive collaborations with health systems, governments, new technology companies, large longitudinal health data sets and regulators.
 Through strategic partnerships, digital, data and technology there is the potential in the future to:

 - Diagnose and detect diseases sooner.